 Research Assistant & DPhil Student

-Anne holds an MSt in Women’s Studies from the University of Oxford and a BSc in Sociology from the London School of Economics.
+I have an MSt in Women’s Studies (Oxon) and a BSc in Sociology (LSE).

 Epistemology, critical and feminist theory, artificial intelligence.